 As the world around us changes, our students must have the skills and mindset to adapt and find resilience in moments of challenge.
 One effective way to do this is through stories about change.

 Picture books about change provide relatable examples of characters coping with difficult situations and adapting to new circumstances.

-Why Read Picture Books about Adapting to Change?
+Why Read Picture Books about Change and Resilience?

-Picture books about adapting to change provide examples of coping with difficult situations.
-They show resilient characters facing adversity and finding ways to keep going.
-They face obstacles and uncertainty head-on and learn to cope with disappointment.
+Picture books about change and resilience provide examples of relatable characters facing challenges head-on and finding ways to keep going.

 Ada's Violin: The Story of the Recycled Orchestra of Paraguay by Susan Hood

 Ada Río dreams of playing the violin, but her financial circumstances prevent her from pursuing this aspiration.
 This changes with the arrival of an innovative music teacher who creates instruments from discarded rubbish.